3mdeb/blog.3mdeb.com/source/_posts/2017-04-17-how-to-run-iotivity-with-zephyr-on-nxp-frdm-k64f.markdown

 make pristine && make run
 ```

 Last command will run Zephyr with IoTivity in QEMU.
+Precisely it will run
-Leave it as it is and
+sample application from `apps/server_zephyr.c`.
+Leave it as it is and follow
-follow further steps.
+further steps.

 We can check RAM and ROM consumption, by using `make ram_report` and `make
 rom_report`.
 Depending on perspective IoTivity-constrained take quite a lot of
 memory RAM: 26.3KB and ROM: 63.6KB.
 It means it requires at least Cortex-M3
 device.

+Then IoTvity Linux examples should be compiled:

 ```
 cd port/linux
 make
-./simpleserver
 ```

-And in other window:
+As result you should have couple applications.
+We are interested in
+`simpleclient`.
+By running it Zephyr should see traffic on network level:

 ```
 ./simpleclient
 ```

-On QEMU console you should see log similar to:
+What result with this log from IoTvity server running in Zephyr:

 ```
 oc_network_receive: received 52 bytes
-oc_network_receive: incoming message: [fe80:0000:0000:0000:500f:89ff:fe44:6836]:35095
+oc_network_receive: incoming message: [fe80:0000:0000:0000:fce1:3bff:fe11:2094]:41018
 ```